-115.378 Interventions and disciplinary sanctions for residents Auditor Overall Determination: Meets Standard Auditor Discussion Documents Reviewed: Lancaster County Youth Intervention Center PREA Policy Pa.
+115.378 Interventions and disciplinary sanctions for residents Auditor Overall Determination: Meets Standard Auditor Discussion Documents Reviewed: Lancaster County Youth Intervention Center PREA Policy Pre-Audit Questionnaire Pa.
 Child Protective Services Law Pa.
-Department of Human Services 3800 Child Care regulations.
-Interviews: Director Nurse Psychiatric Nurse Practitioner.
-There have been no incidents of resident discipline for violation of the Zero Tolerance Policy in the past twelve months.
+Department of Human Services 3800 Child Care regulations Interviews: Director Two Prime Care Nurses Adolescent Therapist There have been no incidents of resident discipline for violation of the Zero Tolerance Policy in the past twelve months.
 The PREA Policy requires a formal disciplinary process for any child in violation of the agency's zero tolerance policy.
 The facility prohibits any sexual activity between residents or between residents and staff.
 The Pa.
 Department of Human Services 3800 Child Care regulations prohibits sexual activity between residents, however if it is consensual, it is not reported as sexual abuse, but is still reported as a violation of the regulations.
 Any report made by a resident in good faith cannot be disciplined according to PREA Policy and the Pa.
 CPSL.
 The PREA policy prohibits discipline of a resident for sexual activity with a staff person, unless the staff person did not consent.
 The Director states that the only sanctions for violation of the zero tolerance policy are reduction in level and unit confinement.
 Isolation is prohibited by regulation.
-No other discipline is allowed according to the Director and age, mental illness or disability would be taken into account on a case by case basis for all residents
+No other discipline is allowed according to the Director and age, mental illness or disability would be taken into account on a case by case basis for all residents.
+He states that based upon the resident and the aforementioned circumstances, unit confinement would look a little different.
+Both the Nurses and the Adolescent Therapist state that counseling would be offered to both the victim and the perpetrator, but it is voluntary and a resident would not be prohibited from program or educational participation.
+This standard has been met.
 There is no corrective action needed.